RedisLabs/redislabs-docs/content/rs/administering/monitoring-metrics/nagios-plugin.md

 1. Under the "/etc" folder:
     1. "rlec_resource.cfg " ­ holds global variables definitions for
-        the user and password to use to connect to RS.
+        the user and base64 password file location (if used instead of keyring) to use to connect to RS.
 You should update the variables to the relevant user and password for your deployment.
     1. "rlec_local " folder